 Homemade BBQ sauce has a shelf life of 1 to 2 weeks, depending on the recipe, and must be kept refrigerated at all times.

-If you’re following a recipe you found online, follow the author’s advice.
+Following a recipe you found online, follow the author’s advice.
 It will be a week of storage in most instances, possibly up to two weeks.

-(Without pasteurization a little vinegar, tomato paste and Worcestershire sauce won’t let your homemade bbq sauce last as long as a store-bought one.)
+(Without pasteurization, a little vinegar, tomato paste, and Worcestershire sauce won’t let your homemade bbq sauce last as long as a store-bought one.)

 You can freeze BBQ sauce if that relatively short period isn’t long enough for your purposes or if you want to prepare a large quantity and save some for later.